Haftah01/UmMarket-Waitlist-landing-page/README.md

 # UmMarkhet Waitlist Landing Page
-During production of UmMarkhet main page users are obliged to use this page pending when it will be deployed
+During production of UmMarkhet main page users are obliged to use this page pending when it will be deployed.